← All Stories

 The people got fire.

 The people were warm.
 They cooked meat.
-They survived winters that would have killed them before.
+They lived through winters that would have killed them before.

 And Coyote got no particular credit for it.
 That's the other thing the stories understand.
 Coyote did not want a monument.
 He probably wasn't thinking about monuments when he ran up that mountain.
 He was thinking about the problem, and the solution, and whether it would work.
 When it worked, he moved on to the next thing.
 Coyote always moves on to the next thing.